 Once on one of his KCRW appearences, Beck performed an unreleased blues song we know as "Feel the Strain of Sorrow

 " (and later as "Woe On Me").
-The first line of that song is "a first line of "On the old forgotten crossways where the fourteen rivers did meet."
+The first line of that song is "On the old forgotten crossways where the fourteen rivers did meet."
 Beck said that the song was part "of a series of songs about this character that lived a hundred years ago."

-It only stand to reason then, that "Fourteen Rivers Fourteen Floods," one of the more pure blues songs Beck has ever written, was a part of this series as well.
+It only stand to reason then, that "Fourteen Rivers Fourteen Floods," one of Beck's purest blues, was a part of this series as well.

-Both songs certainly sound like they are tapping into something older, and envision an ancient blues landscape.
-I've tried to research into the "fourteen rivers, fourteen floods" idea, whether that showed up in older blues songs, but it appears to be original.
+"14 Rivers" certainly sounds like it is tapping into something older, and envisions an ancient blues landscape.
+I've tried to research into the "fourteen rivers, fourteen floods" idea or myth, whether that showed up in older blues songs or history or what, but it appears to be original.
 Fourteen is surely quite a few rivers!
 It gives the myth a slightly fantastic feel.

 (Also, I am unable to locate an actual "Tanton trail.")